Make sure you’ve read Part 1 or this won’t make much sense.

 “I still think we need to tell Dad sooner rather than later.
-I could ask Grandma to have the boys tonight and make us a dinner.
+I could ask Grandma to have the boys tonight.
 It won’t soften the blow for your dad but at least we get yummy food before the yelling starts,” Celia suggested and Abi nodded.

 “I guess so.
 I could make caramel dumplings for pudding.”

 “Yes please!”
 Nico exclaimed, making them all laugh.